muldoon2007/muldoon2007.github.io/_posts/2025-03-08-civic-organizing.md

 ---
-title: Platon: Rules for Civic Organizing
+title: 'Platon: Rules for Civic Organizing'
 ---

 Fresh off the press (of the Enter button).
 This is my general-purpose (if simple) answer to the question of how we build a better politics.
 But it has the benefit of being a game that has a minimum of two players, so the barrier to entry is low!